David Malone (swimmer)

-David Malone (born in Dublin) is known as a bi-lateral amputee swimmer and Paralympic medalist.
+David Malone is an Irish bi-lateral Paralympic swimmer.
 He participated in four consecutive Paralympic Games, starting with the 1996 Paralympic Games in Atlanta, Georgia.
 He won gold at the 2000 Summer Paralympics and held the world record for 100-metre backstroke for ten years.
 He retired from competition in 2008.
 He currently is the performance director for Paralympics Ireland.

 Early life

-Malone is from Dublin.
+Malone is from Dublin, Ireland.
 He was born with arthrogryposis.
 His right leg was amputated below the knee when he was seven years old and his left leg amputated above the ankle the next year.
 He played football and cycled when he was young.
 He began swimming in the local pool and felt self-conscious about placing his artificial legs next to the pool prior to swimming.
 He realised the other swimmers were supportive and he began to swim competitively.
 He competed in a multi-sports competition when he was 15 and won five of the six events he entered.